ftatp/AutoMobility/README.md

-This repository is created based on the projects opened at the Coursera Self-driving Cars specialization course, published by Toronto University. https://www.coursera.org/specializations/self-driving-cars

 # AutoMobility

 The process of self driving can be divided into 3 big parts: Data Input, Processing, Motion Planning.
 The perpose of this github repository is to implement this process.
 It will be composed of 4 different parts: (1) Vehicle Modeling (2) Kalman Filter Implementation (3) Camera Image Processing (4) Motion Planning.